enochcheung/packaging/README.md

 Pushing packages to Heap apt repository does not guarantee that the latest version will be installed by salt, although it is possible to set this up.
 Please refer to [heap/infrastructure](https://github.com/heap/infrastructure) for details.

+## Viewing current packages
+You may want to list out the packages currently present in the Heap apt repository.
+- If you don't have temporary aws credentials, run `getTemporaryCredentials.coffee` as outlined above.
+- `export BUCKET=heap-apt-repo`
+- `deb-s3 list --bucket $BUCKET`

 # How do I add a new package?
 If your package doesn't fit nicely into one of the existing vagrant machines then you'll need to create a new instance.
 Check the `Vagrantfile` for the current usage.
 Each new machine must have the hostname set so that it can be targetted via Salt, you'll need to add this targetting to `salt/top.sls`.